 A: One of the most complicated, but also most important decisions you’ll need to make is the choice between keeping Original Medicare and adding a Medigap and standalone Prescription Drug plan (Part D) or switching to a Medicare Advantage plan (Part C).
 Unfortunately, there’s not one easy answer as everyone’s situation is different.
 There are many factors that can influence which is the right choice for you.
 Cost, coverage, prescription drugs, provider networks, and ability to travel are just a few factors that might impact your decision.
 Our licensed TeleAgents understand the details of each product and are available to discuss your options.
 Calling our licensed agents at (888) 392-0262 (TTY:711) can save you hours of research and give you confidence in your choice of coverage.

 Q: What can I do for coverage for services that Medicare doesn't cover like Dental, Vision, or Hearing?

-A: We know that Dental, Vision, and Hearing coverage is important for seniors.
+A: We know that Dental Vision Hearing insurance for seniors is important.
 If you only have Original Medicare, you’ll need to pay the full cost for dentures, hearing aids, glasses, and even routine check-ups and cleanings.
 If you want coverage for these services, you have two primary options.
 First, you could purchase a standalone Dental, Vision, and Hearing plan that works independently from Medicare.
 Second, you could switch from your Original Medicare plan to a Medicare Advantage plan that includes Dental, Vision, and Hearing coverage.
 Which one is right for you?
 In reality, that’s a question that’s best answered together with one of our licensed TeleAgents.
 They understand the pros and cons of each option, and can help you make the right decision for your personal situation.
 Call us at (888) 392-0262 (TTY:711) and we’ll help you get the coverage that’s right for you.